awsdocs/aws-php-developers-guide/doc_source/kms-example-encrypt.rst

 #######################################################################

 .. meta::
-   :description: Use AWS KMS API to encrpypt and decrypt customer data keys.
+   :description: Use |KMS| API to encrpypt and decrypt customer data keys.
    :keywords: Amazon KMS code examples for PHP, encrypt data in PHP, decypt data in PHP,

 The following examples show how to: